lordguerdo/oracle-apex-ocr/README.md

    - (a) Refresh Token (Mandatory) : Available from google drive rest api configuration.
    - (b) Client ID (Mandatory) : Available from google drive rest api configuration.
    - (c) Client Secret (Mandatory) : Available from google drive rest api configuration.
-   - (d) Collection Name : Name your collection here (as shown in step 2), then you will can check for the file and OCR.
+   - (d) Collection Name (Mandatory) : Name your collection here (as shown in step 2), then you will can check for the file and OCR.
    - (e) Delete Files After Upload : Choose this option if you want the file being deleted from Google Drive after the OCR Operation.
 Yes = Delete, No = Store the file
    - (f) File Browse Item (Mandatory) : Item created in step 1